chrisxue815/deeplearning_notes/ml.strategy.md

 Bayes error rate: the lowest possible error rate for any classifier of a random outcome.

 Use human-level error as a proxy/estimate for Bayes error.

+## Error analysis

+* Evaluate multiple performance-improving ideas in parallel (in a table)
+* Before fixing incorrectly labelled data, collect statistics and estimate performance gain
+* Build your first system quickly, then iterate